raganwald/javascript-allonge-six/manuscript/markdown/Functions/const.md

 ### shadowy consts from a shadowy planet

 We just saw that values bound with `const` use lexical scope, just like values bound with parameters.
 They are looked up in the environment where they are declared.
 And we know that functions create environments.
-Parameters are declared when we create functions, so it makes sense that parameters are bound to envirnoments created when we invoke functions.
+Parameters are declared when we create functions, so it makes sense that parameters are bound to environments created when we invoke functions.

 But `const` statements can appear inside blocks, and we saw that blocks can appear inside of other blocks, including function bodies.
 So where are `const` variables bound?
 In the function environment?
 Or in an environment corresponding to the block?